Step 1: Identify the Need

 - Business fundamentals — All funders, whether debt or equity, may want a business plan (check with the funder for their preferences).
 Equity investors will also want an executive summary and investor deck.

 To enter your fashion venture into a competition, you’ll need to provide some information, but much of it can be taken from the marketing, financial and business fundamental materials you created for other pitching opportunities (and from step 3 when you took the time to answer all those questions).

-Here is a summary of the 10 building blocks for the perfect investor deck recommended by Evan Baehr and Evan Loomis in their book “Get Backed: Craft Your Story, Build the Perfect Pitch Deck, and Launch the Venture of Your Dreams” and tips for making the pitch.
+Here is a summary of the 10 building blocks for the perfect investor deck recommended by Evan Baehr and Evan Loomis in their book “Get Backed: Craft Your Story, Build the Perfect Pitch Deck, and Launch the Venture of Your Dreams”.